Lucas-mother3/alexis-dm/README.md

 - OpenSUSE
 - Void Linux

+## Contributors

+- [@Damaj301damaj](https://github.com/Damaj301damaj-lol): Rewrite the script to case for much smaller file size and lines of code.
+(60 sloc with rewrite vs 353 sloc without rewrite)

 ## License

 This script is licensed under the GNU General Public License Version 3.0, since MIT License is technically not free.